 The tale of time on Belton’s Sundial

-The base of the sundial is showing signs of deterioration, and vital remedial works are now being carried out to ensure the stability of the pedestal.
-But at almost 300 years old, this much-loved garden sculpture is well-deserving of some TLC*.
-All proceeds from this year’s raffle fundraising at Belton will go towards the costs of restoration.
+The base of the sundial was showing signs of deterioration, and vital remedial works had to be carried out in 2017 to ensure the stability of the pedestal.
+But at almost 300 years old, this much-loved garden sculpture was well-deserving of some TLC*.
+Proceeds from 2017’s raffle fundraising at Belton went towards the costs of restoration.
+Thank you to all who bought a ticket.

 *Tender Loving Conservation